-To increase reflection time and quality output, I am dressing up each engagement with a thinking protocol or routine.
-I started to sow the seeds of my shifting practice in this previous post about our first writing engagement of the year.
+To increase more reflection time and quality output, time, I am dressing up each engagement with a thinking protocol or routine.
+I started to sow the seeds of my shifting practice this previous post about our first writing engagement of the year.
 Below is a tentative sketch of this present endeavor:

 - Provide time to reflect, jot down thoughts before production oriented tasks (speaking and writing)

 - Offer intense scaffolding before each activity (spelled out instructions, examples and modeling)

 Writing prior to speaking- that goes against everything I know!